0

 Since we are trying to increase the bacteria count, in this case, brewing at colder temperatures will help achieve this goal.
 Try to locate a cold area in your house to place the brewing vessel.
 This could be a room with fewer windows or a spot underneath an air vent.
 Alternatively, you can set the brewing vessel in a cooler with an ice pack or glass of ice next to it (not touching it) and monitor the temperature to make sure it isn’t going below 70°F. This will slow down the yeast, giving the bacteria a chance to recuperate.

-Filter out the yeast.
+Filter Out the Yeast

 When the fermentation has finished to your liking, filter out the yeast.
 This gives you filtered starter tea for the next batch that will help restore the balance for your next batch.
 To filter, lay a tea towel, cheesecloth, or paper towels over a strainer and pour the kombucha through it to prevent the yeast from passing through.
 Remember to put a large bowl or pitcher underneath the strainer, so you don’t lose your kombucha! 😀